sergmain/metaheuristic-docs/p/concept-architecture-roadmap.md

 ## Concept
 Metaheuristic is an application for an AI model's hyper-parameter optimization purpose.
-Each set of optimization is presented as Experiment.
+Each step of optimization is presented as Experiment.
 An Experiment consists of some Tasks.
 Tasks are created at Launchpad and distributed to Stations.
-For evaluating a performance of models, a metrics are collected and could be evaluated later.
+For evaluating a performance of models, metrics and other data are collected and are evaluated later by Metaheuristic.

 ## Architecture
 Metaheuristic has two main modules - Launchpad and Station